tloen/tloen.github.io/_posts/2022-01-22-transformers.md

 It would be misleading to say that parameter scaling is the _only_ thing OpenAI has accomplished technologically;
-efficient training and inference of massively scaled models are significant technical challengs requiring a good amount of clever engineering.
+efficient training and inference of massively scaled models are significant technical challenges requiring a good amount of clever engineering.

-At the same time, we shouldn't overstate the degree to which that engineering was done at OpenAI;
-OpenAI employees have claimed credit for _e.g._ the prenormalized architecture, which predates even the publication of "Attention Is All You Need," and a number of the performance optimizations were discovered outside OpenAI itself.

-When faced with the observations that

-- besides sparse attention,
-  in-house technological achievements from OpenAI itself seem relatively few,
-- OpenAI executives regularly speak of the enormous efficacy of its employees and the outcomes that small teams can attain, and
-- employees at OpenAI have a penchant for spinning off into their own competitor corporations, _e.g._ Anthropic, and raising obscene amounts,

-Occam's Razor would suggest that most of the organization's comparative advantage comes from its unique position with respect to the capital markets, that — despite protests to the contrary — it is still mostly true that "Google invented the transformer and OpenAI just scaled it up," and that the employees who leave to start competitors are aware of this.

-If scaling and the engineering it requires are the main accomplishments of OpenAI since 2018, it seems clear that one can still build a competitor LLM company by combining preferential access to the capital markets with a keen and persistent bureaucratic acumen.
+But if scaling and the engineering it requires are the main accomplishments of OpenAI since 2018, it seems clear that one can still build a competitor LLM company by combining preferential access to the capital markets with a keen and persistent bureaucratic acumen.